wonder-girl92/wonder-girl92/README.md

 # Hey there👋 I'm a frontend developer💻 Welcome to the world of my projects❣️
-Here is the link to connect with me by Telegram:
+Here is the link to contact me by Telegram:
 [![Header](https://github.com/wonder-girl92/wonder-girl92/blob/main/assets/logo.jpg)](https://t.me/Razet13)

 # Languages & Tools: